 - Arrange for final dress and suit adjustments for the Wedding Party.

 One Week Prior

 - Arrange a rehearsal of your ceremony with the wedding party present.

 - Confirm your bookings and send your wedding run-sheet the wedding party, helpers and all parties you have made bookings.

 OUR WEDDING DIRECTOR’S TOP 5 WEDDING TIPS

 - Popular wedding venues book out twelve months in advance, so select and book yours as soon as you get engaged.

 - Select a venue that can comfortably accommodate your wedding in all weather conditions.

-- Ensure your venue has an experienced in-house wedding planner, otherwise all of the planning and problems fall back onto you.
+- Ensure your venue has an experienced in-house wedding planner, otherwise, all of the planning and problems fall back on you.